An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Microlensing Model Evaluations

 \subsection{Infrared Surveys}

 Because the primary long-term microlensing programs have been optical, IR microlensing rates, like those the RGBTDS will see, are not as well characterized.
 We explore the IR microlensing event rates available, but note that this analysis is severely limited by a lack of detection efficiency characterization for the available surveys.
-While the observed optical event rates presented in Section \ref{sec:ogle} have already been corrected for detection efficiency and the effect of blending on the number of source stars observed, the observations in this section have not.
-Thus, we estimate the effect of blending in our simulated per star event rates by converting from underlying star counts to apparent star counts, as they are estimated following the blending scheme described in Section \ref{sec:counts}.
+While the observed optical event rates presented in \S\ref{sec:ogle} have already been corrected for detection efficiency and the effect of blending on the number of source stars observed, the observations in this section have not.
+Thus, we estimate the effect of blending in our simulated per star event rates by converting from underlying star counts to apparent star counts, as they are estimated following the blending scheme described in \S\ref{sec:counts}.
 Detection efficiency handling varies between the two data sets depending on what was available, as described below.

 \citet{Wen2023} presented raw event rates from the UKIRT microlensing survey with no detection efficiency corrections, and thus they are considered lower limits on the true event rate per star.
 The survey operated in both H and K filters, with the primary filter varying across fields.
 The H-band magnitude range\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/docs/UKIRT_figures.html}} is 11.5-19.0, and K-band is 11.5-18.0.
-We use the method described in Section \ref{sec:eqs} to estimate event rates in each of these filters for source stars within their magnitude limits with simulation fields sampled at 0.1$^\circ$ spacing between $-1^\circ<l<1^\circ$ and $-2.0^\circ<b<0.5^\circ$.
+We use the method described in \S\ref{sec:eqs} to estimate event rates in each of these filters for source stars within their magnitude limits with simulation fields sampled at 0.1$^\circ$ spacing between $-1^\circ<l<1^\circ$ and $-2.0^\circ<b<0.5^\circ$.
 We correct the number of sources using the blending scheme described above with a blend radius of 0.225\arcsec.
 Additionally, the UKIRT event catalog contains events with $|u_0|\lesssim1.5$, so we scale our event rates up from the $|u_0|\leq1$ values accordingly.
+We limit our simulation $t_E$ range to that of UKIRT's detected events: 1.5-350 days.